chiomajaco6/MenstrualCyclePrediction/README.md

 Decision having performed better based on R2 score was pickled.

 # Deploying the model Using Django
 The model was deployed in real time using the decision tree pickled model.
+The Decision Tree Regressor  model was deployed using python and django framework to create a real-time predictive app that predicts the ovulation of a woman.
 Find deployed folder attached

-# Proposed System Result